 When an enslaved Barbadian was asked about relocating to another colony, he replied “Here we are born, and here are the graves of our fathers.
 Can we say to their bones, arise and go with us into a foreign land?”[ii]
 This, according to Professor Hilary Beckles, is proof that Afro-Barbadians, like their African ancestors, had a long history of concern for and about their families and ancestry.

-We are the carriers of family history and we have an important role in helping to recover, collect and document our stories.
-Barbados Ancestry’s goal then, is to help those who want to investigate their ancestry, document their findings and make Barbados family history available to current and future generations.
+We are the carriers of family history, and we have an essential role in helping to recover, collect and document our stories.
+Barbados Ancestry’s goal then is to help those who want to investigate their ancestry, record their findings and make Barbados family history available to current and future generations.

 [i]Alex Haley, Roots: The Saga of an American Family, (New York: Double Day, 1974).